 IRS audits usually happen within a few years but the IRS may go back six years or longer if it finds serious errors on your tax return.

-The IRS will usually go back up to three years for an audit, but they may go back as many as six years if they find substantial errors on a tax return
+The IRS can usually go back three years for an audit, but they may go back as many as six years if they find substantial errors on your tax return

-About 80% of audits for individuals happen through mail, and all you need to do is mail in the documents requested by the IRS
+About three-quarters of audits for individuals happen completely through mail, and all you need to do is send the documents requested by the IRS

-Audits are uncommon overall, but they’re more common if you claimed the EITC with income under $25,000, or if you had income over $1 million
+Audits are uncommon, but they’re more common for a taxpayer who claims the EITC with income under $25,000 and for someone who has income over $5 million

 You can almost always appeal an audit decision if you disagree with it

 Most IRS audits happen within two years of filing your return, but the IRS can go back three years for an audit, based on the due date or filing date of your return (whichever was later).
-For substantial errors, like tax fraud, the IRS may audit returns for up to six years.
+For substantial errors on your return, like intentional tax fraud, the IRS may investigate returns for up to six years.

 In some cases, you need to meet with an IRS representative to discuss your finances.
 The interview portion of an audit happens in person at either an IRS field office or your place of business.
 In-person interviews are more common for businesses and organizations, but also happen with individuals who have complicated tax returns.

-You may also need to complete a questionnaire if your tax return included Schedule C, which is necessary if you own a business or are self-employed.
-Common questionnaires ask about travel expenses and business mileage.
+You may also need to complete a questionnaire if your tax return includes Form 1040 Schedule C, which is necessary if you own a business or pay self-employment taxes.
+There are a few different questionnaires and the most common ones ask about travel expenses and business mileage.

-One thing that can trigger an audit is having “abnormal” information on your tax return.
-The IRS uses a computer algorithm to analyse all tax returns each year, and the algorithm may flag your return if it contains information that’s drastically different from last year, or if your return has items that aren’t common for taxpayers in similar financial situations.
+The IRS uses a computer algorithm to analyze all tax returns each year, and the algorithm may flag your return if it contains information that’s drastically different from last year — like if your income increased by $100,000 from last year without anything else changing on your tax return — or if your return has items that aren’t common for taxpayers in similar financial situations.